nilhoel1/RTSA-lab01-CacheAnalysis/README.md

 For this setup you cannot use the OSS version of VS code or the version from Snap, as the remote development extensions will not work.

 2.)
-We recommend you install the following extensions in vs code
+I recommend you install the following extensions in vs code

 clangd,
 Clang-Format,